Leave your contact details and Get 3 Live Classes for Free

 • University of Missouri

-You can also look at outside scholarships like those listed on Going Merry or Scholarships.com for opportunities that don’t depend heavily on your score.
+You can also look at outside scholarships like the ones listed on Going Merry or Scholarships.com for opportunities that don’t depend solely on your score.

-How to Improve Beyond a 1280 SAT Score?
+How to Improve your Sat Score Beyond 1280 ?

-Raising your score from 1280 to 1300+ is doable—and for many students, it takes 4-6 weeks of focused prep.
-Here’s how to move the needle:
+Raising your score from 1280 to 1300+ is very real for many students and it only takes 4-6 weeks of focused prep.
+Here is what can help you:

 • Use the Bluebook App from College Board